Impressive Infrastructure

 Center of Innovation for Logistics in Savannah

-The Center of Innovation for Logistics for the state of Georgia is located in Savannah and was created to help companies take advantage of the region’s world-class logistics industry in order to improve supply chain efficiencies, support growth and increase global competitiveness.
+The Center of Innovation for Logistics for the State of Georgia is located in Savannah and was created to help companies take advantage of the region’s world-class logistics industry in order to improve supply chain efficiencies, support growth and increase global competitiveness.
 The Center connects companies to technical industry expertise, collaborative research and partnerships that cargo-owning companies need.
 Exclusive to Georgia, the Center collaborates with companies that currently ship to or from Georgia, as well as those looking to locate in Georgia to deploy the world’s best multi-modal logistics for supply chain success.
-The Center of Innovation for Logistics helps companies in three main ways: